How to Get Monetized on YouTube

 • Super Chats are another way to monetize YouTube live streams.
 These are “donations” or “tips” ranging from $1 to $500 that viewers send creators during a live stream.

-Read More: What Are YouTube Super Chats?
+Read More: Learn about YouTube Super Chats

 You’re in an excellent position to receive Super Chats if: